-Line 7 - Subtract the industrial development income (IDI) subject to the tax rates applicable under the Puerto Rico Internal Revenue Code of 2011, as amended (Code), according to Sections 3(f) and 3(g) of the Act.
+Line 7 - Subtract the industrial development income (IDI) subject to the tax rates applicable under the Code, according to Sections 3(f) and 3(g) of the Act 73-2008.
 Transfer to Schedule P Incentives, Part I, line 1.

 During the first four (4) years of the enforcement of this Act, according to the provisions of Section 3(f), the fixed income tax rates provided in the same will be applied gradually to the IDI, as follows: